14CORE/FLiR-lepton/README.md

 If you have any issues, please contact me at josepbordesjove@gmail.com and ask.

 Also I developed a version for the Raspberry, which is more reliable, https://github.com/josepbordesjove/LeptonCapture

+If you liked the project, please give it a STAR!